- Two-sided Montenegrin cross stitch

 - Montenegrin cross stitch

 Montenegrin Stitch is a form of cross stitch.
-It consists of one long diagonal stitch, crossed by a short diagonal stitch and then by a short vertical stitch.
+It consists of one long diagonal stitch, crossed by a short diagonal stitch, a short vertical stitch and then by another short diagonal stitch.
 It is useful when both sides of the fabric may be exposed to view although the appearance of the wrong side is different from the one on the right side.

 Montenegrin stitch was obviously in use in the 16th century as it features on a border fragment of unknown origin, held by the Cooper Hewitt museum.

 From the following century it features on a 1618 German sampler held by the Victoria and Albert Museum, London and on a 1648 British sampler held by the Metropolitan Museum of Art in New York.

 Work a diagonal stitch from bottom left to top right over eight vertical and four horizontal canvas threads.

 Bring up the needle to the right of the bottom left corner over four canvas threads.
 Make a diagonal stitch in opposite direction over four vertical and four horizontal canvas threads.

 Repeat the stitches by starting a diagonal stitch to top right over eight vertical and four horizontal canvas threads.